-For more details, see "Event Attributes Tab" below, "Event Correlation Tab" below, "Instructions Tab" on page 305, and "Advanced Tab" on page 299.
+For more details, see "Event Attributes Tab" below, "Event Correlation Tab" on the next page, "Instructions Tab" on page 304, and "Advanced Tab" on page 298.

 Note: In the default event attributes, you can set only the Severity, Category, and Node attributes.
 You can set the other event attributes within individual rules.